cherchub/Adventure-Works-Data-Analysis-Project/README.md

 ## How to Install and Run the Project:
 PowerBI Desktop needs to be be installed in order to run this project.
-The Region has to be set to English (United States) for currency and date time requiements.
+The Region has to be set to English (United States) for currency and date time requiements of the original database.
 The rest of the environment is configured to default settings.

 ## References: